First Understand What Overthinking is

 1. Overcome Overthinking When Trust is Broken

-- Talk to your partner – Start by having an open conversation with your partner to rebuild trust, as thinking negatively will not solve the problem.
+- Talk to your partner – To stop overthinking first start by having an open conversation with your partner to rebuild trust, as thinking negatively will not solve the problem.

 - Take care of yourself – Nothing beats self-care, so take care of yourself by eating well, exercising and getting enough sleep to increase emotional resilience.”